Join us for the Knox Trail Events! • April 11th & 16th 2026 - Click Here for Details

 Stay connected with the stories, traditions, and community that make our town vibrant.
 From walking tours and lectures to hands-on workshops and seasonal celebrations, our events offer something for everyone.
 Whether you're a lifelong resident or just passing through, we invite you to step into the past and be part of the future of the Monterey Historical Society.

-Join us for a two-day celebration commemorating Henry Knox’s historic “Noble Train of Artillery” and its passage through Monterey during the winter of 1775–76.
-This event highlights Monterey’s connection to the Knox Trail and offers an opportunity to explore this important moment in early American history through talks, storytelling, and a guided outdoor experience.
+Join us for two special programs commemorating Henry Knox’s historic “Noble Train of Artillery” and its passage through Monterey during the winter of 1775–76.
+These events highlight the region’s connection to the Knox Trail through guided exploration, storytelling, and historical research presentations.

 Event Schedule